 Changing Perspective and Lenses

-For this one, it is recommended to around a lot.
-Move and down, come close and far, change your camera lenses, try everything so you can see the amount of options you always have.
+For this one, it is recommended to play around a lot.
+Move up and down, come close and far, change your camera lenses, try everything so you can see the amount of options you always have.
 Experiment, and with experience you will start to prefer certain lenses and certain distances according to the type of portrait you want to create.

 5. Color or B&W

-And the last one, but not the least important, are you using color or -and-white?
+And the last one, but not the least important, are you using color or black-and-white?
 This is not an easy decision to make but most photographers will tell you, first record in color, then pick if you want to change it to B&W later.
 While you can envision an image in B&W it is always good to have the full range of color as later in post production you can even change the intensity of those blacks per color!

 Choosing color will allow you to play with color pallets, styles and use color theory for making more striking images.
 Choosing black and white will set a tone that is usually associated with the past, but will also enhance the expression of your subject, making anything else less important.